peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/GATEWAY.md

  whether the  `qos==1` guarantee is strictly honoured.
 There may be a chance that, when an ESPNow node transmits and a success status is returned, the message may not have been received.
-The gateway module provides a means to ensure that the `qos==1` guarantee can be met.
-This applies to node publications and requires application support.
+The gateway module provides a means to ensure that, in the case of node publications, the `qos==1` guarantee can be met.
+This requires application support.

 ## Under development

 This module is under development.
 The API may change.
 Areas under discussion and not currently supported:
- 1. ESP8266 nodes (gateway is strictly ESP32).
+ 1. Support for access points with non-fixed WiFi channel numbers.
- 2. Support for access points with non-fixed WiFi channel numbers.
+ 2. ESPNow message encryption.
- 3. ESPNow message encryption.
+ 3. Error reporting: ESPNow errors will be published to a user-defined topic.

 # 2. Files